hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-opssc.md

             </td>
             <td>
-                This patch adds Fabric v2.4.0 to the target versions for build and testing.
+                This patch adds a voting configuration option for chaincode_ops.
-Also, this bumps asset-transfer-basic to the latest version in fabric-samples.
+This allows OpsSC users to configure the maximum number of malicious organizations (`f`) in the voting process.

+- If the option is set, 2f + 1 is required to judge a proposal get `Approved`.
+- If the option is not set, a majority of all participating organizations is required to judge a proposal get `Approved`.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-12-02 00:16:51 +0000 UTC
+        Created At 2021-12-14 11:23:01 +0000 UTC
     </div>
 </div>